iNotes and Dedications

 Using future technology sure makes school work easier, if not taken to extremes.
 Wizrding up a couple of ancient warriors to get top marks on their oral history projects sounded like a great idea until their teacher becomes moonstruck over the antiquated soldiers.
 Now Pim, Phil, Curtis and Keely have a real history project problem on their hands to find the right solution for.

-Missive: Just do your own school work cuz if you fiddle around like Nero, you're bound to get burned.
+Missives: Just get busy and do your own school work, cuz if you fiddle around like Nero, you're bound to get burned.
+Men have been slow to evolve (just look at Curtis); even so, there has been progress made in the last two millennium.

 012 "Color Him Pim" - story idea